Optical and Mechanical Microsystems

 Microsystems enable us to interact with and manipulate very small objects.
 PARC has a diverse group of researchers with physics, biology and engineering backgrounds working in this area.
 Together, we enable expert design, fabrication and testing of advanced optical and mechanical microsystems for numerous applications, building on our experience in developing high throughput industrial systems for printing and biomedical applications.
 Specifically we develop:

-- Micro Assembly Printers for High-Performance Integrated Electronics: using microfabricted electrostatic arrays to arrange and orient particles and chips, then to transfer these onto a final substrate.
+- Micro Assembly Printers for High-Performance Integrated Electronics: using microfabricted electrostatic arrays to arrange and orient particles and chips, which are then transferred onto a final substrate.
 Example applications include semiconductor chiplet assembly for large area sensor arrays, fine chiplet custom electronics, metamaterials and optoelectronic integration.
+Download our MOSAIC (Micro-Scale Optimized Solar-Cell Arrays with Integrated Concentration System) Information Sheet to learn more.

 - Microjet Particle Delivery to Skin: building microscale channel arrays for use in particle ejectors.
 We deliver laser-like particle streams to controlled positions and depths.
 This approach is compatible with large reservoirs of powder payloads, which enables large doses and quick deployment in epidemics.
 Application examples include vaccine and prophylactic delivery, mass epidemic responses and cosmetics.